gchq/sleeper/docs/developer-guide.md

 There are also scripts to build individual tools, like `scripts/cli/environment/buildWithDependencies.sh`.

 To install the CLI from the local repository, run the install script directly.
-It will detect `runInDocker.sh` alongside it and use that instead of downloading from GitHub, and will record the local repository path so that `sleeper cli upgrade` and `sleeper cli pull-images` continue to use the local version:
+It will detect `runInDocker.sh` alongside it and use that instead of downloading the script from GitHub.
+It will record the local repository path so that `sleeper cli upgrade` and `sleeper cli pull-images` continue to use the local version:

 ```bash
 ./scripts/cli/install.sh
 ```

+If the CLI is already installed, re-running this script will update the installed executable and re-pull the Docker images.
+This is useful after switching branches to ensure the installed CLI and images are in sync with the local repository.

 If you want to use a custom container registry pass the `--registry` flag: